One Last Spin

 With gambling addiction impacting thousands of lives across the country, the film sought to bring attention to the often-overlooked struggles of those caught in its grip.
 The goal was to create an emotionally compelling and factually grounded documentary that would engage audiences, raise awareness, and contribute to the ongoing policy discussions surrounding gambling regulations.

 One of the greatest challenges was ensuring that the portrayal of individuals with lived experience of gambling addiction was handled with the utmost care and respect.
-The team at Reverie Films was committed to "getting it right," and as such, they spent an extensive pre-production period conducting research, having discussions with advocacy groups, and building trust with the interviewees.
+We were committed to "getting it right," and as such, we spent an extensive pre-production period conducting research, having discussions with advocacy groups, and building trust with the interviewees.
 It was crucial that the documentary not only told their stories accurately but also did so in a way that was ethical and empowering for those involved.

 The Production Process